Smoky Whisky: A Journey Through the World of Peat and Smoke

 What is thePeat Monsterin the context of whisky?

-ThePeat Monsteris a blended malt Scotch whisky created by Compass Box.
+ThePeat Monsteris a blended malt smoky whisky created by Compass Box.
 Known for its robust and intense peaty flavour, it is a favourite among lovers of heavily peated whiskies and offers a complex profile of smoky notes.

-How are smoky notes in whisky achieved?
+How are smoky whisky notes achieved?

 Smoky notes in whisky are achieved by drying malted barley over a peat-fuelled fire.
 The smoke from the peat imbues the barley with smoky flavours, which are then carried through the fermentation and distillation processes.